U.S. Route 206: History

 Since 1974, a bypass has been planned for the congested part of US 206 through Hillsborough.
-In 2002, the NJDOT modified plans for the bypass.
+In 2002, NJDOT modified plans for the bypass.
 The bypass is to be mostly four lanes wide and run to the east of Hillsborough, with the southernmost portion only being two lanes; one interchange was planned with CR 514.
 The road is to meet a Smart Growth goal by preserving land and eliminating two planned interchanges that would have increased congestion.
 In July 2009, it was announced that construction of the US 206 Hillsborough bypass, which is projected to cost $148 million, would start in 2010.
 On June 24, 2010, a contract was given to Carbro Constructors Corporation to build the first phase between CR 514 and Hillsborough Road.
 Construction on this portion, planned to cost $43 million, began on August 18, 2010, and opened on October 28, 2013.
 This section is currently designated US 206 Bypass.
 In early 2015, work on grading and utility relocation for the ends of the bypass was slated to be completed.
 Work on constructing the northern and southern ends of the US 206 bypass of Hillsborough was originally planned to begin in early 2017.
 On April 13, 2018, construction began on the final phase to build the northern and southern ends of the bypass.
 The final phase of the Hillsborough bypass, which is projected to cost $36.6 million and be funded through state and federal money, opened on June 5, 2021.
-The Hillsborough Bypass is named for Peter J. Biondi, a former Assemblyman and Hillsborough mayor who died in 2011.
+The Hillsborough Bypass is named for Peter J. Biondi, a former assemblyman and Hillsborough mayor who died in 2011.

 US 206 was widened in Byram Township to six lanes.
 This construction follows a decade of controversy, including concerns that the widening would violate the Highlands Water Protection and Planning Act passed in 2004; an exemption to this act allowed the construction to proceed.
 The widening was done in order to eliminate backups on the previous two-lane stretch during rush hours.
 The project was slated to be finished in November 2013.

-The NJDOT is planning on widening the route in Hillsborough to four lanes and adding a concrete median from Doctors Way to Brown Avenue, where the four lane highway south of the Raritan River ends.
+NJDOT is planning on widening the route in Hillsborough to four lanes and adding a concrete median from Doctors Way to Brown Avenue, where the four lane highway south of the Raritan River ends.
 This will replace the railroad overpass that is primarily blocking the widening project.
-The first half, from Doctors Way to Valley Road, will start in the summer of 2020 and is anticipated to be completed by fall 2022.
-The second half, from Valley Road to Brown Avenue will take place in 2022 and take 2 years to complete.
+The first half, from Doctors Way to Valley Road, was to start in the middle of 2020 and was anticipated to be completed by late 2022.
+The second half, from Valley Road to Brown Avenue was to take place in 2022 and take two years to complete.